LesiaKremsenko/Analysis-of-Facebook-Advertising-Campaign-Effectiveness-using-Phyton/README.md

 ## Getting Started

-To get started with this project, you will need to:
+To get started with this project, follow these steps:

 1. **Download the Project:** Clone or download the repository to your local machine.

-2. **Prepare Your Data:** Ensure you have the Facebook ad campaign data ready in the required format.
+2. **Prepare Your Data:** The dataset is already included in the repository as `facebook_ads_data.csv`.
+No additional setup is required for the data.

-3. **Run the Analysis:** Follow the instructions in the `analyze_campaign.py` script to start the analysis.
+3. **Run the Analysis:** You can run the analysis directly from the Jupyter Notebook.
+Open the [Jupyter Notebook](254e093f-0ad7-493e-82df-a95a9d3bee19HW_5_Python.ipynb) file in Jupyter Notebook or JupyterLab and execute the cells to start the analysis.

+4. **Python Script (Optional):** If you prefer, you can also run the analysis using the Python script.
+Use the `analyze_campaign.py` script available in the repository by running it with Python.

+Make sure you have all necessary dependencies installed.
+You can install them using `pip` by running `pip install -r requirements.txt` if a `requirements.txt` file is available.

 ## Results